– a fictional short read based on a true incident.

 Annie, who had been relatively quiet in the back seat, spoke up.
 ‘Isn’t there an old army storage unit around here?’

-‘Well yes, but it’s almost three kilometres from here.”
-O’Malley replied.
-“It sounds a long way for an old woman to walk.’
+‘Well yes, but it’s almost three kilometres from here.’
+O’Malley looked in the direction of the army base.
+‘It sounds a long way for an old woman to walk.’

-‘When I was here a few months ago with Susan,’ Annie continued, ‘I remember their mother had an old newspaper clipping about it.’
+‘When I was here a few months ago with Susan,’ Annie continued, ‘I remember their mother had an old newspaper clipping about the unit.’

 ‘You’re right.’
 Susan gasped.
 ‘I wondered at the time why Mum had kept the article.’

-‘Okay,’ Ron said, taking charge.
+‘Okay’.
+Ron took charge.
 ‘We’ll check the railway station on the way.
 If we can’t find her there, we’ll continue on to this army place.’
 Ron swapped the diary with a folded map with O’Malley who had quickly circled a crossroad to the east.